 Sports Medicine Courses and Classes

-Sports medicine courses may be found in athletic trainer and sports medicine degree and certificate programs offered at community colleges and universities.
+Sports medicine courses may be found in athletic trainer and sports medicine undergraduate and graduate degree programs offered at community colleges and universities.
 In most cases, students are required to fulfill prerequisites in chemistry and anatomy before taking sports medicine classes.
 Both bachelor's and master's degree programs in this field include clinical experiences.
 Some states require certification or licensure, which might require individual continuing education courses that are needed to ensure renewal.

 Introduction to Sports Medicine